 Clogged drains happen in every home, but you don’t always need a professional plumber to perform your drain cleaning.
-Portland residents can try a number of things themselves to unclog their drains before calling a plumbing company like 3 Mountains Plumbing.
+Portland residents can try several things themselves to unclog their drains before calling a plumbing company like 3 Mountains Plumbing.

-- For sinks, bathtubs and toilets, the plunger can offer an effective way of removing clogs.
-Make sure there’s about two inches of water in the sink, bathtub or toilet, and stuff a rag into any overflow holes.
+- For sinks, bathtubs, and toilets, the plunger can offer an effective way of removing clogs.
+Make sure there are about two inches of water in the sink, bathtub, or toilet, and stuff a rag into any overflow holes.
 Then place the plunger over the drain and pump vigorously up and down before removing it.
 In most cases, the suction will break up the clog and suck it upwards.
 Once this happens, pour hot water down the drain to clear any debris that’s left.
-Then carefully clean the sink, tub or toilet before using.
+Then carefully clean the sink, tub, or toilet before using.

 - Cable auger.
 If the plunger doesn’t do the trick, remove the sink trap under the sink and empty the water into a bucket.
 Check to see if the trap’s clogged and clean it if necessary.
 If the clog is further in the system, remove the trap arm and use a cable auger to break up the clog.
 Put the parts back and run hot water through the drain to remove any debris.